1001pranav/javascript/1 - Expression and Operators/README.md

     console.log([1,2,3,4] + [5,6,7,8,'a']) // Output: '1,2,3,4,5,6,7,8,a'; It will concatenate string
     ```

-  - Subtraction - To subtract one or more number (-) is used.
+  - *Subtraction* - To subtract one or more number (-) is used.
 If a non number is used like character then NaN will be the output.
+  If we have stringified number then it will be converted to number then output will be number.
     ```JavaScript
     let num1 = 5, num2 = 7;
     let sub = num2 - num1;   // 2